 As hiking enthusiasts ourselves, we’ve done quite a bit of trekking around this jaw-dropping country, taking notes and photos along the way so we can share our experience with you.
 In fact, some of the hikes we’ve done have made our list of top things to do in Iceland.

-We’ve rounded up some of the best Iceland hikes, along with insider tips and what to expect (so you know what you’re getting yourself into!).
+We’ve rounded up our favorite Iceland hikes, along with insider tips and what to expect (so you know what you’re getting yourself into!).

 This list has a variety of hikes, from some very challenging treks as well as quick and easy jaunts suitable even for newbies.
 So get those hiking boots out of storage and get ready to create your own “hiking in Iceland” bucket list!